Sierra Madre Issues Green Flag Alert

 The City of Sierra Madre has issued a Green Flag Alert for mudslides and debris flows in the hillside communities.
-The National Weather Service has forecasted a 90% chance of rain for this evening.
+The National Weather Service is forecasting a 100% chance of precipitation for this evening.

 A Green Flag Alert is issued when there is an 80% chance or more of precipitation.
 Affected residents should get ready for potential evacuation and keep close watch on weather forecasts.
 This includes residents of the Upper and Lower Canyon as well as any resident whose property abuts the hillsides burned by the Santa Anita Fire.

-As we enter the rain season, the City would like to make residents aware of our mud and debris flow alert system.
+City Officials would like to remind residents of our mud and debris flow alert system.

 Stage One: GREEN FLAG - Activated under a prediction of 80% - 100% chance of precipitation.
 Affected residents should get “READY” for potential evacuation.
 This includes keeping a close watch on weather forecasts.

-Stage Two: YELLOW FLAG - Activated with an LA County Phase 1 mudflow forecast, or deemed consistent with the County’s forecast thresholds.
+Stage Two: YELLOW FLAG - Activated with an LA County Phase 1 mudflow forecast.
 This is described as small, isolated debris and mudflows possible at specific locations.
 Affected residents should get “SET” to leave their homes and may choose to voluntarily evacuate.
 Please note that all vehicles must be off the streets in potential mudflow areas during Yellow Flag alerts.

 Stage Three: RED FLAG - Activated with an LA County Phase 2 or 3 forecast.
 Phase 2 includes moderate debris and mudflows at more widespread locations.
 Phase 3 - the potential exists for significant debris and mudflows to be widespread.
 Affected residents should “GO”, meaning they should immediately evacuate, and vehicles should not be parked on the streets.